apache/doris-website/docs/admin-manual/data-admin/ccr/manual.md

 The default value is `SYNCER_OUTPUT_DIR/bin`.

-## Stop syncer
+## Stop Syncer

-Stop the syncer according to the process number in the pid file under the default or specified path.
+Stop the Syncer according to the process number in the pid file under the default or specified path.
 The name of the pid file should follow `host_port.pid`.

 **Output file structure**